roman/cufp.org/src/site/2015/call-for-tutorials.md

 * Introductions to functional programming languages.
-In the past we have had introductions to Clojure, Erlang, F#, Haskell, ML, OCaml, Scala, Scheme and others.
+In the past we have had introductions to Clojure, Erlang, F#, Haskell, ML, OCaml, Scala, Scheme, Agda, Idris and others.

 * Applying functional programming in particular areas, including the web, high-performance computing, finance.

 * Tools and techniques supporting state of the art functional programming.
+In the past we have had tutorials on QuickCheck, Elm and others.

 Tutorial proposals should address the following points:

 * Title

-* Abstract (about 100 words)
+* Abstract (about 200 words) including

-* Tutorial Objectives: by the end of this tutorial you will be able to …
+ - Tutorial Objectives: by the end of this tutorial you will be able to …

-* Intended audience: e.g. beginners, those with a working knowledge of X, …
+ - Intended audience: e.g. beginners, those with a working knowledge of X, …

-* Speaker Bio: Joe Bloggs is ...
+ - Speaker Bio: Joe Bloggs is ...

-* Infrastructure required: For example, will participants need access to a particular system?
+ - Infrastructure required: For example, will participants need access to a particular system?
 Do they need to download anything prior to the tutorial?
 Can they be expected to have this on a laptop, or does it need to be provided by the meeting?

-* Other minor information which will help us market your tutorial.
+ - Other minor information which will help us market your tutorial.

-and should be submitted using the following [talk submission form](https://easychair.org/conferences/?conf=cufp2015).
+Tutorials should be submitted using the following [talk submission form](https://easychair.org/conferences/?conf=cufp2015).

 If you have any questions, email Thomas Arts: thomas dot arts at